ymilki/paasta/docs/source/bouncing.rst

   before we consider it healthy.
 Useful if tasks take a while to start up.
 * ``check_haproxy``: Whether to check the local haproxy to make sure this task has been registered and discovered.
+* ``check_envoy``: Whether to check the local envoy to make sure this task has been registered and discovered.

 Understanding How ``bounce_margin_factor`` Affects Bouncing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^